• Skip to primary navigation

 1. Simplify onboarding

 Your first move in ensuring frictionless customer service should be to understand your audience’s preferences.
 Are they pleased with the support options you currently have?
 You should remain available for your end-users on multiple channels, including live chat, social media, email, phone, or others.
-So, think about including a self-service portal in your toolbox to serve your customers better.
-It can integrate different communication technologies into a single system.
-Moreover, you’ll make it convenient for your customers to self-diagnose and reach you when they need you.

 2. Streamline workflows

 When planning your support process, you must tailor your workflows to reduce friction with customers.
-That’s where self-service software can come in handy as you can use it to manage your help desks.
+That’s where self-service software can come in handy, as you can use it to manage your help desks.
 This will allow you to empower your support teams and enjoy the benefits of increased agent productivity.

 You’ll be able to move customer tickets and allocate staff across different heads, reducing your administrative workload.
 And your custom service reps won’t have to deal with mundane and tedious tasks.